fvettore/cephbackup/README.md

 ## How it works
 The main script scans for all JOBs defined in DB and execute them.

-It checks for day scheduled and week scheduled an decide if the job is to be skipped today.
+It checks for day scheduled and week scheduled an decides if the job is to be skipped today.

 If the backup job is not to be skipped, if a prevoius instance is still running, the JOB terminate with email notification.